ivsg-psu/PathPlanning_GridFreePathPlanners_VGraph/README.md

 * [Errata_Tutorials_DebugTools](https://github.com/ivsg-psu/Errata_Tutorials_DebugTools) - The DebugTools repo is used for the initial automated folder setup, and for input checking and general debugging calls within subfunctions.
 The repo can be found at: <https://github.com/ivsg-psu/Errata_Tutorials_DebugTools>

+* [PathPlanning_MapTools_MapGenClassLibrary](https://github.com/ivsg-psu/PathPlanning_MapTools_MapGenClassLibrary) - The MapGenClass repo is used to create polytope-defined maps representing open space and keep-out areas.
+The repo can be found at: <https://github.com/ivsg-psu/PathPlanning_MapTools_MapGenClassLibrary>

-* [PathPlanning_PathTools_PathClassLibrary](https://github.com/ivsg-psu/PathPlanning_PathTools_PathClassLibrary) - the PathClassLibrary contains tools used to find intersections of the data with particular line segments, which is used to find start/end/excursion locations in the functions.
+* [PathPlanning_PathTools_PathClassLibrary](https://github.com/ivsg-psu/PathPlanning_PathTools_PathClassLibrary) - the PathClassLibrary contains tools used to find intersections of visibility lines with polytope edges.
 The repo can be found at: <https://github.com/ivsg-psu/PathPlanning_PathTools_PathClassLibrary>

+* [FieldDataCollection_VisualizingFieldData_PlotRoad](https://github.com/ivsg-psu/FieldDataCollection_VisualizingFieldData_PlotRoad) - the PlotRoad library contains advanced plotting tools such as color layering.
+The repo can be found at: <https://github.com/ivsg-psu/FieldDataCollection_VisualizingFieldData_PlotRoad>

     Each should be installed in a folder called "Utilities" under the root folder, namely ./Utilities/DebugTools/ , ./Utilities/PathClassLibrary/ .
 If you wish to put these codes in different directories, the main call stack in script_demo_Laps can be easily modified with strings specifying the different location, but the user will have to make these edits directly.

     For ease of getting started, the zip files of the directories used - without the .git repo information, to keep them small - are included in this repo.

-<a href="#featureextraction_dataclean_breakdataintolaps">Back to top</a>
+<a href="#pathplanning_gridfreepathplanners_visibilitygraph">Back to top</a>

 ***